ryo-ma/github-profile-trophy/README.md

 ## Local Run

 Create `.env` file to project root directory, and write your GitHub token to the `.env` file.
+Please select the authority of `repo` when creating token.

 ```
 GITHUB_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX